LordHomie/Python-project-Web-SQL-/README.md

-# Flask Project for parsing weather forecast using beautiful soup and SQLite3.
+# Flask Project for parsing weather forecast.
+This project uses beautiful soup method to parse html data from a website and SQLite3 to save data in a database.